naykel76/nbw_site/resources/views/linux/things-you-should-know.md

 The **shell** is the program that is run when the user logs in, and it provides an interface for the user to interact with the system.
 Bash is the default shell for most Linux distributions, 'zsh' and 'sh' are some other shells.

+You can run the following commands to find out information about your shell.

 ```bash
 # to check your default shell run:
 ps -p $$
 # or
 echo "$SHELL"

 # to see all available shells run:
 cat /etc/shells
 ```

+<a id="general-information"></a>
+## General Information

 The `/etc/shadow` file contains password information for each user account, such as the encrypted password and information about when the password was last changed.
 This file is only readable by the root user and is used to store sensitive information that should not be accessible to other users on the system.

 `/bin/cat` is a program used to display a specific file

 <a id="how-to-create-a-new-user"></a>
 ## How to create a new user